 The capabilities of SDS vary and depend on the product.
-This brings us to StoneFly’s innovative software-defined storage: SCVM – Storage Concentrator Virtual Machine™.
+This brings us to StoneFly’s innovative software-defined storage solution: SCVM – Storage Concentrator Virtual Machine™.

 A closer look at StoneFly’s Software-defined storage: Storage Concentrator Virtual Machine (SCVM)